adeeweller/adeeweller.github.io/_pages/about.md

 layout: single
 ---

 I am a Ph.D. candidate in the [Department of Political Science](http://polisci.emory.edu/home/index.html) at [Emory University](https://www.emory.edu/home/index.html).
-I study how violent economic groups -- like organized crime, armed corporations, and mercenary groups -- interact with state actors and explore the consequences their collusion.
-I have regional experise in Mexico and historical expertise in the Troubles in Northern Ireland and British colonialization in northeastern India.
-My dissertation examines internal group decision-making, how institutional change shapes violent groups' relationship to the state, and how they influence democratic accountability.
+My research delves into the intricate dynamics between violent economic groups -- such as organized crime, armed corporations, and mercenary groups -- and state actors.
+I investigate the far-reaching and unexpected consequences of their collusion.
+My dissertation examines how institutional change shapes violent groups' relationship to the state, the internal processes by which they make decisions, and the consequences of collusion on democratic accountability.

+I have regional experise in Mexico, as well as in Northern Ireland (historical) and British colonialization in Northeastern India (historical).

 In my other projects, I examine why states collaborate with certain pro-government militia groups and formalize their influence on electoral outcomes.
 Methodologically, I adopt a multi-method approach, including deep-learning models (Computer Vision and Natural Language Processing), design-based casual inference, and qualitative analyses.